 Inflation generally affects us by increasing our costs of labor, goods, and services.
-We do not believe that inflation had a material effect on our business, financial condition, or results of operations during the ninethree months ended September 30, 2023 March 31, 2024.
+We do not believe that inflation had a material effect on our business, financial condition, or results of operations during the three six months ended March 31, 2024 June 30, 2024.